Looking for the best things to do in Birmingham, UK?

-Birmingham sits in the heart of England in an area known as the Midlands.
+Birmingham sits in the heart of England in the Midland region.

 It has a rich history and was a major canal hub during the industrial revolution.
 Birmingham actually has more miles of canal than Venice!

 There are many Birmingham attractions that will surely entertain everyone even for couples, solo travel and family with kids!

 It is home to Cadbury world, the Bull Ring and Mailbox shopping centres, the Think Tank museum, Aston Villa and

 Read More: Best UK Travel Itinerary for 2 Weeks

 Points of Interest: Places to Visit and Things to Do in Birmingham Contents